 As stated above, flow monitors have been installed on all of the CSOs.
-This allows for real-time CSO monitoring and provides real time public notification when CSO overflows are occurring.
-The Utility's site at http://maps.evansvillegis.com/csoviewer also provides a link to notify individuals via email that a CSO event has occurred.
+This allows for realtime CSO monitoring and provides real time public notification when CSO overflows are occurring.
+The Utility's site at http://cso.ewsu.com also provides a link to notify individuals via email that a CSO event has occurred.